Ymm-cll/WWW2025-Rebuttal/For Reviewer p3iA.md

 We treat both bias and harmful-info safeguards as considerations for aggregated safety as follows:

-- **From a phenomenological perspective**, the two are similar, as both involve attacker nodes being corrected by neighboring nodes.
+- **From a phenomenological perspective**, the two are similar, as both involve attacker nodes being corrected by neighboring nodes (`Figure 5 and 6` in manuscript).
 - **From the perspective of the causes of this phenomenon**, both arise because the safety of LLMs makes MAS more secure against bias and harmful information.